chocolatey/boxstarter.org/input/vmintegration.md

 ### What about creating New VMs with Boxstarter?

-I considered adding a New-BoxstarterVM command but the fact is that Microsoft's own Hyper-V PowerShell module does a fine job of making this easy.
-This is typically a task that is not done nearly as frequently as tearing down and resetting an existing VM so it did not seem like a feature much worth the effort.
-To demonstrate how you would setup a New Hyper-V VM.
+I considered adding a New-BoxstarterVM command, but the fact is that Microsoft's own Hyper-V PowerShell module does a fine job of making this easy.
+This is typically a task that is not done nearly as frequently as tearing down and resetting an existing VM, so it did not seem like a feature much worth the effort.
+To demonstrate how you would set up a New Hyper-V VM.
 You could use a script like this:

 ```powershell
 New-VMSwitch -NetAdapterInterfaceDescription "Intel(R) Centrino(R) Advanced-N 6205" -Name MySwitch